An In-Module Disturbance Barrier for Mitigating Write Disturbance in Phase-Change Memory: Replacement Policy

-A replacement (or eviction) policy managing WDEs in a limited table is required, based on the disturbance-vulnerable patterns.
-The least recently used (LRU) policy is a representative management policy that keeps tracks of the recency of access information in a constrained data structure.
-However, WDE occurs when a cell is overly flipped; hence, it is necessary to manage the frequency of 1-to-0 flips and select replaced entry according to that information.
-In summary, a replacement policy that utilizes the knowledge of disturbance-vulnerable pattern in a limited table is desired to evict invulnerable address information.
-In this study, a replacement policy is defined by exploiting {\it ZeroFlipCntr} and {\it RewriteCntr}.
-The former shows the degree of interference to adjacent wordlines presently, and the latter declares the degree of interference to adjacent wordlines historically, as briefly explained in the previous section.

-When the input command demands a new entry in the main table that is fully occupied if the correspondence is not found, the policy is ready to select a victim entry.
-The minimum number of {\it ZeroFlipCntr} is firstly extracted from the main table as a victim candidate because this is less urgent aggressors presently.
-However, more than two victim candidates may exist due to the same values of {\it ZeroFlipCntr}.
-The aggressiveness of incurring WDEs among can be different according to historical information, {\it RewriteCntr}.
-Therefore, the entry holding the minimum number of {\it RewriteCntr} is finally chosen as the replaced entry.
+A replacement (or eviction) policy is required in the main table based on the characteristics of WDEs.
+Therefore, we exploit \textit{ZeroFlipCntr} and \textit{RewriteCntr} to define the replacement policy.
+When the input command requests a new entry in the main table, the policy is ready to select the victim entry.
+The victim candidate is defined as a less urgent aggressor, thereby selecting the minimum value of \textit{ZeroFlipCntr}.
+However, more than two candidates may exist if the table has multiple entries with the same values of \textit{ZeroFlipCntr}.
+Since the aggressiveness of WDEs varies with historical information (i.e., \textit{RewriteCntr}), the entry containing the minimum of \textit{RewriteCntr} is finally selected as the replaced entry.